cloudbase/garm/doc/quickstart.md

 In this sample config we:

-* define the callback, webhooks and the metadata URLs
 * set up logging prefrences
 * enable metrics with authentication
 * set a JWT secret which is used to sign JWT tokens
 * set a time to live for the JWT tokens
 * enable the API server on port `80` and bind it to all interfaces
 * set the database backend to `sqlite3` and set a passphrase for sealing secrets (just webhook secrets for now)

-The callback URLs are really important and need to point back to garm.
-You will notice that the domain name used in these options, is the same one we defined at the beginning of this guide.
-If you won't use a domain name, replace `garm.example.com` with your IP address and port number.

-We need to tell garm by which addresses it can be reached.
-There are many ways by which GARMs API endpoints can be exposed, and there is no sane way in which GARM itself can determine if it's behind a reverse proxy or not.
-The metadata URL may be served by a reverse proxy with a completely different domain name than the callback URL.
-Both domains pointing to the same installation of GARM in the end.

-The information in these two options is used by the instances we spin up to phone home their status and to fetch the needed metadata to finish setting themselves up.
-For now, the metadata URL is only used to fetch the runner registration token.

-The webhook URL is used by GARM itself to know how to set up the webhooks in GitHub.
-Each controller will have a unique ID and GARM will use the value in `webhook_url` as a base.
-It will appen
-We won't go too much into detail about each of the options here.
-Have a look at the different config sections and their respective docs for more information.

 At this point, we have a valid config file, but we still need to add the `provider` section.